MeltanoLabs/tap-universal-file/README.md

 # tap-universal-file

-`tap-universal-file` is a Singer tap for files.
+`tap-universal-file` is a Singer tap for files

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.